kamykon-io/kamykon-kanban/README.md

-# kamykon-kanban
+# kamykon-scrumban
-Recommended workflow for development using KANBAN methodology
+Recommended workflow for development using SCRUM+KANBAN methodology